Smead ColorBar Labels - How Offices Still Print Them After the Software Was Discontinued

 ColorBar Labels Are Still Available

-You can browse the full selection here: Shop Smead ColorBar Labels
+You can browse the full selection here:

-Common options include:
+Popular options include:

 How Offices Still Print ColorBar Labels

-Although the original software is no longer supported, many organizations continue printing ColorBar labels using older local installations or custom templates.
+Even without the original software, many organizations continue printing ColorBar labels using updated workflows.

 Common approaches include:

-• Running the legacy software in Windows compatibility mode
+- Running legacy software in compatibility mode

-• Maintaining older workstations that still support the program
+- Maintaining older workstations that still support the program

-• Building label layouts using modern label software
+- Creating layouts with modern label software

 Additional ColorBar Label Options

-There are also some compatible alternatives such as:
+There are also compatible alternatives available:

 Why Color-Coded Filing Systems Still Work

-• Faster document retrieval
+- Faster document retrieval

-• Reduced filing errors
+- Reduced filing errors

-• Improved organization of large file systems
+- Better organization of large file systems

 Maintaining a ColorBar Filing System